howsoai/amalgam-lang-ts/README.md

 Anytime a new release is created in [@howso/amalgam](https://github.com/howsoai/amalgam) package's `amalgam-st.wasm` file should be synced to the `webassembly` directory and the `version.json` updated.

+### Update the interfaces

+In most releases the Amalgam language's interfaces will not change.
+When it does, update the other files.

 ## Publishing

 Actions are available through GitHub.